numpy/numpy/doc/source/user/absolute_beginners.rst

   import pandas as pd

-  # If all oof your columns are the same type:
+  # If all of your columns are the same type:
   x = pd.read_csv('music.csv').values

   # You can also simply select the columns you need: